deprecated-packages/symplify/packages/CodingStandard/README.md

 ```

-### Use service and constructor injection rather than instantiation with new
+### Use service and constructor injection rather than instantiation with new :wrench:

 - class: [`Symplify\CodingStandard\Sniffs\DependencyInjection\NoClassInstantiationSniff`](/src/Sniffs/DependencyInjection/NoClassInstantiationSniff.php)